WMYA-TV: WAIM-TV

-WAIM-TV temporarily suspended operation on May 28, only to return two days later after securing additional programming.
+WAIM-TV temporarily suspended operation on May 27, only to return two days later after securing additional programming.
 In July, it became an affiliate of ABC.
 In addition to a secondary affiliation with CBS, the station also broadcast South Carolina Educational Television daytime programs for schools for a time in the 1960s.
 While WAIM-TV's ABC affiliation agreement allowed it to carry any network program not aired by WLOS in Asheville, which was not receivable in the Anderson area, WLOS permitted the station to rebroadcast all ABC programs it aired.
 The station aired a limited schedule and sold very little local advertising.

 In 1977, Hall announced the sale of his broadcasting properties to Frank L. Outlaw II of Greenville; the $850,000 transaction marked his retirement.
 Outlaw promised to begin live TV broadcasts from the Anderson studio.
-The sale was approved by the FCC the next year—with Outlaw selling a half-stake to Frank Nations and doing business under the name "The ONE Corporation" (Outlaw-Nations Entertainment)—but it also started the clock ticking on the need to reinvent channel 40.
-The owners had feared that they could have had to shutter the station on July 1, but ABC gave the station an extra six months to continue broadcasting its programming through the end of 1978, and in the last two months of the year, the station began to transition its schedule to that of an independent.
+The sale was approved by the FCC the next year—with Outlaw selling a half-stake to Bob Nations and doing business under the name "The ONE Corporation" (Outlaw-Nations Entertainment)—but it also started the clock ticking on the need to reinvent channel 40.
+The owners had feared that they could have had to shutter the station on July 1, but ABC gave the station an extra six months to continue broadcasting its programming through the end of 1978.
+In the last two months of the year, the station began to transition its schedule to that of an independent.
+During this time, it began broadcasting in color.
 On January 1, 1979, WAIM-TV became a full-time independent station.

-Rather quickly, Nations and Outlaw II found that Anderson merchants were not ready to do much television advertising.
+Rather quickly, Nations and Outlaw found that Anderson merchants were not ready to do much television advertising.
 The station needed to get on cable across the Upstate to be viable as an independent.
 While some systems added WAIM-TV, cable penetration was too low in those days to meaningfully increase the station's potential audience.
-In January 1979, daily program hours were cut back from 16 to 8; Nations and Outlaw soon put the station on the market.
+The station had begun airing 18 hours per day after becoming an independent but was forced to cut back to eight hours per day later in January.
+Nations and Outlaw initially planned to return the dropped programming to the schedule once advertising picked up, but by April, Nations and Outlaw put the station back on the market.
 In mid-May 1979, the transmitter broke down, plunging channel 40 into a silence that would last five years.

-Nations and Outlaw II sold a minority stake in the station to Ivey Communications of Orlando, Florida.
+Nations and Outlaw sold a minority stake in the station to Ivey Communications of Orlando, Florida.
 Plans were formulated to return the station to service by the summer of 1980 with an upgraded physical plant.
 By December 1980, mid-1981 was cited as a date for the station's return.